• Skip to main content

 • Dissolve cornstarch in ½ cup of water and stir it in.
 Continue to mix the sauce until it thickens.
 Taste and adjust your seasonings with salt and black pepper if needed.

 • Place the noodles on a serving plate.
-Pour enough of the sauce on top of the noodles, then arrange the toppings over the sauce.
+Pour enough of the sauce on top of the noodles, then arrange your favorite toppings over the sauce.
 Serve and enjoy!

 Nutrition